JeremyCollinsMPI/Last-Write-Wins-Element-Set/README.md

 ## Methods

+__init__(bias='add', time_precision=7): the bias is set to 'add' by default, but set to any other value (e.g. 'remove') will make the LWW biased to the remove timestamp.  time_precision sets the attribute .time_precision.

 add(object): adds the object to the add_set with the current timestamp

 remove(object): adds the object to the remove_set with the current timestamp